Skip to content

 Improved Test Coverage

-Automation makes it feasible to run a wide regression test suite ensuring all features and edge cases are validated with each new build.
+Automation makes it feasible to run a wide regression test suite, ensuring all features and edge cases are validated with each new build.
 This exposes regressions.

 earlier bug Detection